rakiyoga/rakiyoga.github.io/_posts/2024-10-24-Mushroom_Foraging_through_an_Ayurvedic_Lens.md

 - Follow nature's cues and local wisdom for optimal foraging times<br>

 **Proper Handling: Preserving Prana**<br>
 - Avoid cleaning with water, which can wash away delicate flavors and compromise texture.
-Instead, gently brush off dirt with a soft brush or cloth.<br>
+Instead, gently brush off dirt with a soft brush or cloth<br>
 - Never collect mushrooms in plastic bags, as this causes them to "sweat" and deteriorate quickly.
-Use a woven basket or paper bag to allow air circulation.<br>
+Use a woven basket or paper bag to allow air circulation<br>
-- Handle mushrooms with care to prevent bruising, which can lead to oxidation and loss of nutrients.<br>
+- Handle mushrooms with care to prevent bruising, which can lead to oxidation and loss of nutrients<br>

 **From Forest to kitchen: Maximizing Mushroom Benefits**<br>

 To optimize your foraged mushrooms according to Ayurvedic principles:<br>
 **Preserve Prana**: Prepare soon after harvesting to maintain vital energy<br>
 **Cook Thoroughly**: Enhances digestibility and neutralizes potential toxins<br>